 In some fields (particularly mathematics) and in some instances, a particular thesis problem or topic will dictate an even looser, more problem-determined structure for the written thesis.

 Students in the performing arts and in technical fields (such as Industrial Technology and Computer Science) may choose to complete a thesis project that involves performance (e.g. a musical composition, the development of software, or a design/invention) to a greater degree than it involves a written record of inquiry.
 The Honors College encourages students to develop theses projects that match their interests, talents and field of study closely.
-In all cases, the results of the thesis inquiry must be "published." i.e. available to interested persons.
+In all cases, the results of the thesis inquiry must be "published" i.e. available to interested persons.
 This publication must include a written explanation of the intent of the project as well as a written description of the intellectual, practical and/or creative context for the work.
 It may include alternative media such as musical score, videotape, slides, a computer disk or even a WWW address.

 Students are urged to consult closely with their thesis advisor and the members of their committee regarding the "parts" appropriate to their particular thesis project.
 It is also helpful to take a look at theses completed by past Honors graduates.
-These are available in Pike House and in Ganser Library.
+These are available in Franklin House and in Ganser Library.